woody180/vanilla-javascript-emoji-picker/README.md

 ## Options

 - Trigger - must be an array of objects.
 Inside object there are two properties.
 First is selector, and second - **insertInto** method to define where emoji going to be inserted.
 If there are multiple 'textarea's - you can provide array of selectors as well.
 Watch example below.
-- Close button - **closeButton** method can be true of false depending on whether you want close button on emoji picker or n
+- Close button - **closeButton** method can be true of false depending on whether you want close button on emoji picker or not.
+- specialButtons - takes color code to change special (move and close) button colors.

 ```
 new EmojiPicker({